API prefix & versioning

 • Using the apiversions package in stable production without pinning.

-The framework/experimental/apiversions package has an unstable API surface.
+The framework/experimental/apiversions package has an API that can still change.

 Treat it like a preview: write tests that compile against the types you use